 8. Drive the Black Forest High Road

 Set off on a scenic adventure along the Black Forest High Road, a 71-kilometer route tracing the ridge in Baden-Baden.
 Ascending over 3,000 meters, this picturesque road offers breathtaking views of the Black Forest and valleys below, conveniently located just an hour’s drive from the city center.
-As you journey along this captivating road, numerous attractions beckon, including the serene Glacier Lac Mummelsee, inviting exploration by foot or pedalo.

 From charming villages to lush landscapes, every twist and turn unveils a new facet of the region’s natural splendor.
 Whether you’re a nature enthusiast or seeking a scenic drive, this route promises an unforgettable experience through the heart of the enchanting Black Forest.
 So, buckle up and let the Black Forest High Road guide you to breathtaking vistas and charming stopovers.